shans10/DoomNvim/README.md

 <h1 align="center">Doom Neovim</h1>

-**This is my personal configuration of [AstroNvim](https://github.com/AstroNvim/AstroNvim) with some additional keybindings and aesthetic changes.**
+**This is my personal configuration of [AstroNvim](https://github.com/AstroNvim/AstroNvim) with some additional keybindings and plugin changes.**
-Visit their official gihub page for support and configuration.
+Visit their official github page for support and configuration.

 <h2 align="centre">Usage</h2>